publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch58/schI/m__us_usc_t15_s3116.md

     (b) __Utilization of authority under other laws__

-    In meeting the responsibilities under subsection (a) of this section, the Secretary of Labor shall, as appropriate, fully utilize the authority provided under title I of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+    In meeting the responsibilities under subsection (a), the Secretary of Labor shall, as appropriate, fully utilize the authority provided under title I of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
 3111][/us/usc/t29/s3111] et seq.\] and other relevant provisions of law to—

         (1) assure the availability of counseling, training, and other support activities necessary to prepare persons willing and seeking work for employment;